 You feel helpless watching it, but it's one of the most skillfully directed films ever, with not a single exploitive frame.
-Makes you think about 9/11 for the right reasons.
+It makes you think about 9/11 for the right reasons.
 Ben Sliney plays himself, and to this day I can't fathom how he got slammed with 9/11 his first day on the job as the FAA's National Operation Manager.
-I have to pronounce this the film of the year, but the next one is a close rival.
+I would have easily pronounced this the film of the year if not for Hard Candy

 An 11-year old girl retreats into her imagination to escape the horrors and brutality of fascist Spain.
 (But is it really all in her imagination